YangyangFu/yangyangfu.github.io/_posts/2020-05-09-Bellman-Equation.markdown

 Explicitly solving the Bellman optimality equation is one way to find the optimal policy.
 To guanratee the Bellman optimality equation can be directly solved, at least three assumptions need to be awared of:

-1. The dynamics of the environment $p(s',r|s,a)$ are accurately known.
+- The dynamics of the environment $p(s',r \vert s,a)$ are accurately known.
-2. There always are sufficent computational resources.
+- There always are sufficent computational resources.
-3. The environment has Markov property.
+- The environment has Markov property.

 Now let's assume our system can meet all the above assumptions.